Actindo-AG/Documentation/Tasks/UserInterface/03a_List.md

     Indication whether the even is **Active** or **Obsolete**.

 - *Identifier*
     Event identifier.
-The event identifier is similar to a key and therefore is must be system wide unique.
+The event identifier is similar to a key and therefore is must be system-wide unique.

 - *ID*
     Event identification number.
 The ID number is automatically assigned by the system.